-A derogation may not be implemented until the end of the appeals window (15 days).
+A derogation will may not be implemented until the end of the appeals window (15 days) as directed by Ofgem.

+An approved derogation request will only be valid once any other required and relevant licence, or mandated body, derogation has also been granted (or determined not to be relevant).
+Safety related matters must be satisfactorily concluded before Panel can make a recommendation to the Authority.
+Where additional derogations are required, the applicant must notify the Code Administrator once they have received all required approvals and to confirm the start date.
 Where a derogation to the IGT UNC is dependent on the approval of other derogations, the applicant must notify the IGT UNC Panel once they have received all required approvals and to confirm the start date.
 The IGT UNC Code administrator will notify market participants and publish this information on the IGT UNC website.

+A derogation must contain either a fixed end date, or contain a backstop date: at either point the derogation will cease to be valid.
+The Authority have the ability to impose their own backstop date, in which case this will supersede any stipulated end or backstop date provided by the proposer.
 Where there is significant uncertainty about the start and/or end date for a derogation, the panel may determine 'back stop' dates after which the derogation will lapse or cease (as appropriate).
 This will avoid open-ended derogations.